Gwardii/Swarm-of-Mobile-Robots/README.md

 <img src=/Readme_img/robot_swarm.jpg width=40%></img>

 A robot can get the command to wait, move forward, rotate, and move around the given arc.
+Each command is built so the robot will drive a given distance or angle in a given amount of time.
 ## Authors

 - [Szymon Bielenin](https://github.com/SB-koperkowypiesek)